gardener/machine-controller-manager/docs/usage/machine_set.md

 > Make sure that the `kubernetes/machines_objects/machine-set.yaml` points to the same class name as the `kubernetes/machine_classes/aws-machine-class.yaml`.

-> Similarily `kubernetes/machine_classes/aws-machine-class.yaml` secret name and namespace should be same as that mentioned in `kubernetes/secrets/aws-secret.yaml`
+> Similarly `kubernetes/machine_classes/aws-machine-class.yaml` secret name and namespace should be same as that mentioned in `kubernetes/secrets/aws-secret.yaml`

 ## Creating machine-set